Home / Journals / SL / Vol.9, No.1, 2013

 Abstract Zipper fracturing (‘zipper frac’) is a popular reservoir stimulation method used to develop unconventional resources, particularly for tight sand oil, shale oil, and shale gas.
 Adequately understanding the influence of neighboring stimulation stages on generating the desired stimulated reservoir volume (SRV) has significant impact on fracturing design.
 To discover the mechanism of interaction between neighboring stimulation stages, numerical simulation was performed on the stimulation process step-by-step using the coupled hydro-mechanical Finite Element Method.
 A continuum damage model is used to simulate fracture phenomena created by fluid injection used for reservoir stimulation.

-Numerical results presented here include: 1) distribution of the… More >
+Numerical results presented here include:… More >

 • Open AccessOpen Access